 Boerewors is a sausage of high quality spiralled in a circle shape, made from beef, game or pork or game meat.
 It is a must have at all barbecues.

 The township reflects joy in freedom, human rights, justice and reconciliation.
 From shebeens to sangomas, a township visit is a unique, emotional and sensory experience abuzz with vivid social culture.
 Each township tells its own story about its establishment, its struggle through the apartheid years and its current situation.

-A township tour can be one of the most illuminating and life affirming experiences you’ll ever have.
+A township tour can be one of the most illuminating and life-affirming experiences you’ll ever have.

 Down the road from Cape Town, with its magnificent beaches and world-class restaurants, warm African hospitality awaits in a bustling environment that few visitors to the city ever experience.
-An offering of an authentic taste of South African Township life leaves and adventurous traveller a unique experience.
+An offering of an authentic taste of South African Township life leaves and adventurous traveler a unique experience.

 B&B accommodation in townships has bright, cheerfully decorated rooms with a strong African Flavour.
 Meals at this unpretentious focus on traditional Xhosa dishes.